bear-metal/rails_routes_analyzer/README.md

 rake routes:dead:fix:inplace[force]      [ROUTES_FILE=path/to/routes.rb]
 ```

 Same as above but these commands change existing routes file content instead of printing it to standard output.
-By default they'll refuse to change a file if it's outside Rails root or has uncommited changes.
-To get around this protection set the ROUTES_FORCE=1 parameter.
+By default they'll refuse to change a file if it's outside Rails root, not under git control or has uncommited changes.
+To get around this protection set the ROUTES_FORCE=1 parameter or include _[force]_ rake parameter.

+### Listing actions that lack a route

 ```sh
 rake actions:missing_route
 rake actions:missing_route[gems,modules,duplicates,full,metadata] # parameters can be combined in all ways
 ```

 Lists all action methods for all controllers which have no route pointing to them.
-By default ignores methods coming from gems, included modules or inherited from a parent controller.
+By default ignores methods coming from gems, from included modules or which are inherited from a parent controller.
 Uses the ActionController#Base.action\_methods method which usually returns a list of all public methods of the controller class excluding any special Rails provided methods.

 Generally it's not a problem to have ActionController#Base.action\_methods list non-actions given Rails no longer uses default routes that would benefit from proper limits on what is and what isn't an action.
-However there is also no obvious reason to be unable to correct it and possibly be able to use the more accurate metadata somewhere else (such as this tool).
+However there is also no obvious reason to be unable to correct it and possibly be able to use the resulting more accurate action metadata somewhere else (such as this tool).

 The easiest way to remove non-actions from ActionController#Base.action\_methods is to make them protected or private.
-If that's not possible the other alternative is to override the action\_methods method itself and remove the relevant methods from the returned action list (this is more complicated and much more effort to keep updated.)
+If that's not possible the other alternative is to override the action\_methods method itself on a controller and remove the relevant methods from the returned action list (this is more complicated and much more effort to keep updated.)

+### Listing all actions that the app implements regardless of routes

 ```sh
 rake actions:list_all
 rake actions:list_all[gems,modules,duplicates,full,metadata] # parameters can be combined in all ways
 ```
+This just provides a convenient way to list all actions in a controller class tree including the source file location for each one even if it comes from a gem (include the _[full]_ rake parameter to get full file path without shortening.)

 #### Additional options:
 _(applies to both actions:missing\_route and actions:list\_all)_